 In South Australia, it is a legal requirement (under Section 7 of the Land and Business (Sale and Conveyancing) Act 1994) when selling a property to disclose certain particulars relating to the purchaser’s land.
 This disclosure is called a Vendor’s Statement or Form 1.

 Serving a Form 1 to a purchaser will activate the two clear business day cooling-off period when it is possible for purchaser to change their mind and “cool-off” on the contract in writing.

 When buying at auction where there is no cooling off period.
 The Form 1 is required to be available for viewing for at least three working days prior to the day of the auction at the office of the real estate agency conducting the sale.
 The Form 1 must also be on display for 30 minutes prior to the start of the auction.
 It is a lengthy document and we recommend you ask your conveyancer to review the Form 1 for you.

-The Commissioner of Consumer and Business Services in South Australia has issued an important alert about the risk of defective Form 1’s in cases where Real Estate Agents have the wrong person signing Part D Certificate of Vendor Statements.
-Defective Form 1’s can be extremely costly to Agents and vendors by giving purchaser the potential ability … Continued
+The Commissioner of Consumer and Business Services has issued an important alert about the risk of defective Form 1s in South Australia where real estate agents have the wrong person signing Part D Certificate of vendor statements.
+What are the consequences of not providing an accurate Form 1?
+Defective Form 1s can be extremely costly … Continued

 For people willing to take on the maintenance of a swimming pool there is no doubt they bring great pleasure, especially during our Australian summers.
 But when you try selling a house with a swimming pool, lack of attention to detail can leave your shivering on the sidelines of your own sale.
 Today’s article follows … Continued